CarlKCarlK/range-set-blaze/docs/bench.md

 * **Measure**: adding ranges to an existing set
 * **Candidates**: RangeSetBlaze, rangemap, Roaring
 * **Vary**: Number of clumps in the second set, from 1 to about 90K.
 * **Details**: We first create two clump iterators, each with the desired number of clumps.
 Their integer span is 0..=99_999_999.
 Each clump iterator is designed to cover about 10% of this span.
 We, next, turn these two iterators into two sets.
 The first set is made from 1000 clumps.
 Finally, we measure the time it takes to add the second set to the first set.

 `RangeSetBlaze` uses a hybrid algorithm for "union".
 When adding a few ranges, it adds them one at a time.
 When adding many ranges, it merges the two sets of ranges by iterating over them in sorted order and merging.
+When the second set is relatively large and owned, it adds ranges from the first set--one at a time--to the second set and then moves the result into the first set.

 ### 'union_two_sets' Results